ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Find out the correct access code and get access to the stock matket functionality by entering the code.

-**Hint:** The code is based on a common wird and additionally uses letter capitalization and digits.
+**Hint:** The code is based on a common word and additionally uses letter capitalization and digits.

 **Check**: Works.
 But the solution should be adapted: